Skip to content ↓

 English Faculty

-The English Faculty comprises a number of subject areas which include GCSE English, A level Literature, A level English Language and Literature, GCSE and A Level Film Studies.
+The English Faculty comprises a number of subject areas which include GCSE English, A level Literature, A level English Language and Literature, GCSE and A Level Film Studies, A Level Sociology.

 The year 9 programme of study builds on the skills students have acquired through their prior study of English, and familiarises them with a broad range of texts and their contexts.